-budget subsidies are provided by the states and about half of it is spent on non-merit subsidies.

-We also find that subsidies are important determinants of the consumption of many public services, though not all.
-Further, there are large variations across states in the efficiency of subsidy use, and we have identified the states that are at the subsidy efficiency frontier for several key public services.
-Finally, we have argued that rationalising non-merit subsidies is only one of the several possible measures of deep fiscal reforms that could free up massive fiscal space, conservatively estimated at 6% of GDP.
-We have outlined a proposal for using this fiscal space to launch an inclusive strategy that could revive growth without raising tax rates and actually reducing the fiscal deficit.
+In an economy chronically under fiscal stress the rationalisation of subsidies has always remained an important but unfulfilled goal of fiscal policy.
+Replicating the original Mundle-Rao estimate of budget subsidies, defined as unrecovered cost of economic and social services provided by the central and state governments, we find that the incidence of subsidies has declined from about 12.9 % in 1987-88 to 10.3 % at present.
+This is consistent with cross section analysis across states which show that the incidence of subsidies is inversely related to state's per capita income.
+The bulk of budget subsidies are provided by the states and about half of it is spent on non-merit subsidies.
+We also find that subsidies are important determinants of the consumption of many public services though not all.
+Further, there are large variations across states in the efficiency of subsidy use and we have identified the states that are at the subsidy efficiency frontier for several key public services.
+Finally, we have argued that rationalising non-merit subsidies is only one of several possible measures of deep fiscal reforms that could free up massive fiscal space, conservatively estimated at 6% of GDP.
+We have outlined a proposal for using this fiscal space to launch an inclusive strategy that could revive growth without raising tax rates and while actually reducing the fiscal deficit.